mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 This means that if a speed improvement is observed for a filter size of 3, filter sizes greater than 3 will produce an even larger speed improvement.

-Current GPU Configuration and Limitations
+Current GPU Configuration / Limitations
 -----------------------------------------

 To minimise the occurence of memory problems, the